GargPrince/TwittterSearch-Sails--Node-ES-Mongo/README.md

 5. Start the server: `sails lift`
 6. Open homepage by visiting: `http://localhost:1337`

-Once everything is set up, we can fetch tweets from Twitter API and store in Elastic Search and Analytics in Mongo DB.
+Once everything is set up, we can fetch tweets from Twitter API storing them in Elastic Search and Analytics in Mongo DB.

 ## API endpoints